 Due to this close association between CBD & THC, CBD too, until recently, was perceived to have the same psychoactive properties as THC.
 However, recent studies on both compounds have objectively concluded that CBD does not possess any psychoactive properties and does not get you high on its consumption.

-CBD along with many other compounds like terpenes, phytonutrients, and phenolics provides the health benefits by interacting with different body systems.
+CBD along with many other compounds like terpenes, phytonutrients, and phenolics provides health benefits by interacting with different body systems.

 The FDA, though has not regulated CBD products in general, it has approved one of the medicines containing CBD with the name Epidiolex for the treatment of Seizures.